mraddtab/ToDo/README.md

 About
 ===
 This web application is designed to improve productivity for users, and is catered for students.
 This program is written using HTML, CSS, and JavaScript.
-It will eventually have a login and registration feature which will be implementedw ith MongoDB and NodeJS.
+It will eventually have a login and registration feature which will be implemented with MongoDB and NodeJS.
 ===
 Features
 ===